 Do stroller designs affect comfort and safety?

 Yes.
-Look for a 5-point harness, easy-to-use brakes, a wide/stable base, ventilated canopy, and suitable recline.
-Use only manufacturer-approved accessories and store bags in the under-basket (not on handles) to avoid tipping.2, 5
+Look for a stroller with a stable frame, a five-point harness, easy-to-use brakes, and a wide base.
+A ventilated canopy and multiple recline settings are also important.
+For example, Consumer Reports highlights these safety features.
+Use only manufacturer-approved accessories and keep bags in the under-basket (not on handles) to prevent tipping.2, 5

 Can adjustments improve my baby’s experience?